 Building from Source

 Building Meep directly from the source code can be challenging for users unfamiliar with building Unix software.
 This is mainly because of the numerous prerequisites that must be installed as well as the need to specify in the build scripts where these packages are to be found.

 Meep's build systems uses the standard GNU Autotools

-./configure && make && make install machinery, but requires a number of prerequisites in order to obtain a full-featured Meep installation: MPB, Libctl, Harminv, libGDSII, MPI, HDF5, Python, and Guile.
+./configure && make && make install machinery, but requires a number of prerequisites in order to obtain a full-featured Meep installation: MPB, Libctl, Harminv, libGDSII, MPI, OpenMP, HDF5, Python, and Guile.
 MPB and Harminv, in turn, require LAPACK and BLAS and FFTW to be installed.

 Gzipped tarballs of stable versions of the source are available on the releases page, and you can also do a

 git clone of the master branch of the Meep repository on Github if you have Autotools installed.
 For more information, see Build From Source.

 Binary packages for serial and parallel PyMeep on Linux and macOS are currently available (64 bit architectures only), and are updated with each new Meep release.
 Note: the Conda packages will not work on native Windows (unless you install the Ubuntu terminal app) and do not include the Scheme interface which must be built from source.
 The easiest way to get started is to install Miniconda, which comes with everything necessary to create Python environments with Conda.
 For example, to install Miniconda with Python 3 on Linux:

 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh bash miniconda.sh -b -p <desired_prefix> export PATH=<desired_prefix>/bin:$PATH

 Next, we create a Conda environment for PyMeep (serial version) to isolate it from other Python libraries that may be installed.

-conda create -n mp -c chogan -c conda-forge pymeep
+conda create -n mp -c conda-forge pymeep pymeep-extras

 This creates an environment called "mp" (you can name this anything you like) with PyMeep and all its dependencies.
 This will default to the version of Python in your Miniconda installation.
 The optional "pymeep-extras" package contains scipy, matplotlib, autograd, and other packages necessary if you want to try out the tutorial examples.

 Next, we need to activate the environment before we can start using it.